 The visit is free for individuals: you will find numerous information panels and historical sound points in all the rooms.
 Allow about an hour and a half for a tour of the buildings and a tour of the park.

-- Bank and postal checks
+- French bank and postal checks

 - Audio guide